-Governor Review Date Summer 2017
+Governor Review Date Autumn 2020

 Review Frequency Annual

-Date for Next Review Summer 2018
+Date for Next Review Autumn 2021

-Head Teacher Approval
+Head Teacher Approval Autumn 2020

-Governor Approval
+Governor Approval 3 rd February 2021

-Anti Bullying
+Anti-Bullying

 Statement of ethos and values

 At Caedmon Primary School, bullying is treated with zero tolerance.
 Wherever it occurs and whosoever is involved, we consider it to be totally unacceptable.
 Victims of bullying experience real distress and if the bullying is severe or prolonged, the effects can be devastating.
 It also damages individuals who bully and can damage those who witness it.